georges2424/Rainbow/README.md

 # Rainbow
-Testing and cloning some git repos
+Testing and cloning some git repos for coding